Beautifullyl/robust-eeg-word-decoding/README.md

 # Robust EEG-based Word Decoding under Subject Shift and Channel Loss

-Code and result tables for an MSc dissertation on predicting word categories from EEG recorded during natural reading.
-The experiments test performance on unseen readers and with missing EEG channels.
+This repository contains the code and result tables for my MSc dissertation on predicting word categories from EEG recorded during natural reading.
+The experiments evaluate how well the models generalise to unseen participants and how performance changes when EEG channels are missing.

 Start with the [reproduction guide](documentation/REPRODUCTION_GUIDE.txt) for environment setup, data paths and instructions for running the experiments on CSF3.